~12 min read

 Fact Tables

 The center of your model.
-Transactional data -- orders, sales, events.
+Transactional data: orders, sales, events.
 Each row is something that happened.
 Contains foreign keys and numeric columns that measures aggregate.

 Events & Transactions